Joan Crawford: 1937–1943: Career decline at MGM

 She made a comeback in 1939 with her role as home-wrecker Crystal Allen in The Women, opposite her professional nemesis, Norma Shearer.
 A year later, she played against type in the unglamorous role of Julie in Strange Cargo (1940), her eighth—and final—film with Clark Gable.
 She later starred as a facially disfigured blackmailer in A Woman's Face (1941), a remake of the Swedish film En kvinnas ansikte which had starred Ingrid Bergman in the lead role three years earlier.
 While the film was only a moderate box office success, Crawford's performance was hailed by many critics.

-Crawford adopted her first child, a daughter, in 1940.
-Because she was single, California law prevented her from adopting within the state; so, she arranged the adoption through an agency in Las Vegas.
-The child was temporarily called Joan, until Crawford changed her name to Christina.
-Crawford married actor Phillip Terry on July 21, 1942, after a six-month courtship.
-Together, the couple adopted a son whom they named Christopher, but his birth mother reclaimed the child.
-The couple adopted another boy, whom they named Phillip Terry Jr. After the marriage ended in 1946, Crawford changed that child's name to Christopher Crawford.

-After 18 years, Crawford's contract with MGM was terminated by mutual consent on June 29, 1943.
+After 18 years, Crawford requested to be released from her contract with MGM, which was terminated by mutual consent on June 29, 1943.
 In lieu of the last film remaining under her contract, MGM bought her out for $100,000.